tytydraco/yessleep/out/The_Couch_Man.md

 “Of course my lovely!
 Your mummy will get it for you.”
 She smiled.
 “All you have to do is stay right here and I will take care of you.”

 It’s pretty funny when you think about it.
 It could be a lot worse, I mean there are children starving in Africa and junkies with no fix. *Who am I to complain?* I don’t have to do anything for a hit anymore.

+&#x200B;

-Hi there my lovelies!
+>Hi there my lovelies!
+>

-This is Beatrice, my little darling loves writing stories so I gave him a notebook and pen to pass the time.
+>This is Beatrice, my little darling loves writing stories so I gave him a notebook and pen to pass the time.
 I decided to post this here, he does love to exaggerate that little rascal!
 I'm not sure if this is the right place for it but I do love to please.
 I feel very strongly that everyone deserves to have their voice heard.
 With that being said, would any of you lovelies be interested in a cleaning job? £200 cash in hand.
 I'll supply the cleaning supplies.
 I can be very generous.
 There's some extra money in it for you if you're good at digging holes.
 My poor garden has gotten out of hand!
+>

-See you soon,
+>See you soon, Beatrice.

-Beatrice.
+&#x200B;